 Note: A screened wall (bug screen) does constitute a wall as air flow through screens is very poor.

 Gas fired appliances generate products of combustion when in use, which must be vented to the outdoors.
 Manufacturers may require the heaters used indoors to be electrically interlocked to an exhaust fan with an air-proving switch.
-The exhaust fan must provide the exhaust flow rate required by the manufacturer or the BC Building Code (BCBC).
+The exhaust fan must provide the exhaust flow rate required by the manufacturer or the British Columbia Building Code (BCBC).
 Some manufacturers require 300 cubic feet per minute for every 100,000 BTUs of input.

 Propane cylinders are not permitted in a confined space, which includes enclosed tents.